sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 # ... rest of config
 ```

-**Step 2** Update Models selectors (when available)
+**Step 2**: Update models selectors (when available)

-Some kits includes a model selector that allow users to try different models in the same app those are:
+Some kits includes a model selector that allow users to try different models in the same app.
+Those kits are:

 - Enterprise Knowledge Retriever
 - Multimodal Knowledge Retriever
 - Search Assistant

-When a user select one of this models this is used instead of the default one set in `[kit]/config.yaml` configuration file, To modify the list of models to display in the model selector field update: the `LLM_MODELS` constant inside `[kit]/app.py`
+When a user selects one of these models, it is used instead of the default model set in the `[kit]/config.yaml` configuration file.
+To modify the list of models displayed in the model selector field, update: the `LLM_MODELS` constant inside `[kit]/app.py`

 **Example from `enterprise_knowledge_retriever/streamlit/app.py` (lines 33-44)**: